Merge Table Cells

-- The first cell in a sequence of merged cells will have CellMerge.First.
+- The first cell in a sequence of merged cells will have CellMerge.First

-- Any subsequently merged cells have CellMerge.Previous.
+- Any subsequently merged cells will have CellMerge.Previous

 Checking if a Cell is Merged

-Creates a table with two rows with cells in the first row horizontally merged.
+The following code example shows how to create a table with two rows where the cells in the first row are merged horizontally:

-In other situations where a builder is not used, such as in an existing table, merging cells in this way may not be as simple.
-Instead, we can wrap the base operations which are involved in apply merge properties to cells into a method which makes the task much easier.
-This method is similar to the automation Merge method which is called to merge a range of cells in a table.
+In other situations where the DocumentBuilder is not used, such as in an existing table, merging cells in the previous way may not be as easy.
+Instead, we can wrap the basic operations involved in applying merge properties to cells in a method that makes the task much easier.
+This method is similar to the Merge automation method, which is called to merge a range of cells in a table.

-Convert To Horizontally Merged Cells
+Convert to Horizontally Merged Cells

 Sometimes it is not possible to detect which cells are merged because some newer versions of Microsoft Word no longer use the merge flags when cells are merged horizontally.
 But for situations where cells are merged into a cell horizontally by their width using merge flags, Aspose.Words provides the ConvertToHorizontallyMergedCells method to convert cells.
 This method simply transforms the table and adds new cells as needed.

 The following code example shows the above method in operation: